Obama says Israeli settlements making two-state solution impossible

 Obama, who leaves office on Jan.
 20, said that in the past few years both he and U.S. Secretary of State John Kerry had "countless times" personally appealed to Netanyahu to stop settlement activity, but that those pleas were ignored.

-Israel expects to receive more favorable treatment from Obama's successor, President-elect Donald Trump.
+Israel expects to receive more favourable treatment from Obama's successor, President-elect Donald Trump.

 Trump has denounced the Obama administration's Israel policy and has vowed to move the U.S. Embassy from Tel Aviv to Jerusalem, riling the Palestinians.
 He has also named as U.S. ambassador to Israel a lawyer who raised money for a major Jewish settlement.